zion379/Car_Tracker/README.md

 # Car_Tracker

-Tracks dealership cars
-application to keep track of tracking devices to track cars for dealerships
+Tracks dealership cars.
+Back end application to keep track of tracking devices to track cars for dealerships